Introduction to plural marriage:

 Canada.
 However, no political jurisdiction in North America formally registers

-one woman and multiple husbands, are rare.
+one woman and multiple husbands; they are quite rare.

 Almost all polygamous marriages in North America fall into one of two